ess-dmsc/jenkins-shared-library/MANUAL.md

 # The ECDC Jenkins Pipeline Library

-This documents describes the public interface of the ECDC Jenkins Pipeline Library and is a companion to the example Jenkinsfile.
+This documents describes the public interface of the ECDC Jenkins Pipeline Library and is a companion to the example Jenkinsfile available at *examples/Jenkinsfile*.
 The instructions assume you have added the shared library globally to Jenkins using the name `ecdc-pipeline`, according to the *Making the library available in Jenkins* section of the *README.md* file.

 ## Making the library available in the pipeline script